sysrepo/sysrepo/README.md

 Sysrepo can be easily integrated with management agents such as [NETCONF](https://tools.ietf.org/html/rfc6241) or [RESTCONF](https://tools.ietf.org/html/rfc8040) servers, using the same client library API that applications use to access their configuration.
 As of now, sysrepo is integrated with the [Netopeer 2 NETCONF server](https://github.com/CESNET/Netopeer2).
 This means that applications that use sysrepo to store their configuration can automatically benefit from the ability to being controlled via NETCONF.

+## Deprecation Notice

+sysrepo version 1 is deprecated and while still being supported, no new features or complex bugfixes will be implemented.
+It is recommended to switch to using version 2 (SO version 6).

 ## Branches

 The project uses 2 main branches `master` and `devel`.
 Other branches should not be cloned.
 In `master` there are files of the